Essential Principles Of Wealth Building Can Come From Places You Least Expect

-That way you get quick feedback on your decision, and can learn from it, before it takes on wealth-threatening proportions.
+That way, you get quick feedback on your decision, and can learn from it before it takes on wealth-threatening proportions.

-Climbers learn to build anchors so that loads are evenly distributed and single points of failure are eliminated.
-They check, and re-check, critical knots and connections.
+Climbers learn to build anchors so loads are evenly distributed and single points of failure are eliminated.
+They check and re-check critical knots and connections.

-In personal finance your emergency savings are an essential backup.
+In personal finance, your emergency savings are an essential backup.
 Without it, unexpected events could leave you short on operating cash, forcing you into selling investments at distressed prices, losing a home, or declaring bankruptcy.

 So if one of your investments under-performs for a time, another will likely step up to take its place.

-We had extra layers of clothing and rain gear, to endure any kind of weather.
-And we carried spares for the most critical pieces of climbing gear, so that dropping or damaging something couldn’t stop us.
+We had extra layers of clothing and rain gear to endure any kind of weather.
+We carried spares for the most critical pieces of climbing gear, so dropping or damaging something wouldn’t stop us.

 Success – Topping Out

-When you reach the summit of El Capitan the view is breathtaking.
+When you reach the summit of El Capitan, the view is breathtaking.
 You see the entire length of Yosemite Valley, from the heights of Tuolumne Meadows and Half Dome to the East, past El Portal and out to California’s San Joaquin Valley in the West.

-There was no doubt in my mind then, or now, that any goal, no matter how grand or ambitious, could be achieved, with commitment and dedication.
+There was no doubt in my mind then, or now, that any goal, no matter how grand or ambitious, could be achieved with commitment and dedication.

-I no longer climb as hard, or as often, as I once did.
+I no longer climb as hard or as often as I once did.
 But I still apply the lessons learned on El Capitan to my life.
 The teachings received long ago in Yosemite’s granite crucible benefit me to this day.

 You don’t have to be a dedicated climber, or even an athlete, to get the same benefit.
 You can apply these lessons to any life challenge large or small — in the gym or on a hike, raising a child, getting a degree, starting a business, or building wealth.

-In the end you will find it was the personal journey that mattered, more than the destination.
+In the end, you’ll find it was the personal journey that mattered, more than the destination.
 Success begins with a commitment and behaviors that are available to everyone.
 Just like on El Capitan, there are many routes to the summit.
 See you at the top!

 About the Author

 Darrow Kirkpatrick is an author, software engineer, and investor who participated in several technology start-ups and retired at age 50.
 He is married to a schoolteacher and the father of an amazing artist and engineer.
-He is an experienced rock climber and enthusiastic mountain biker, and writes regularly about saving, investing, and retiring at CanIRetireYet.com.
+He’s an experienced rock climber and enthusiastic mountain biker, and writes regularly about saving, investing, and retiring at CanIRetireYet.com.

 (Note From Todd: I would love to see more reader’s share their experiences and insights related to investing and building wealth.
 Larry Weber shared his insights about distance running and building wealth a few months back.
 It doesn’t have to be extreme athletics – any insight that has helped you is fair game.
 The premise I’m trying to teach on this site is the principles of wealth building and smart investing are universal and apply to all aspects of life.
 We’re embarking on a much bigger truth here and life leaves clues on every stage we play – including big wall rock climbing and endurance running.
 What stage have you learned your lessons on and how do they apply – motherhood, war, acting, zoology?
 Who would like to be next and share their insights???
 I want to hear from you!)